How does our new normal impact the role of landlords?

 This is not necessarily a new problem, however as with so many business issues, the pandemic has accelerated many of the pivotal responses we have been witness to for years.
 This urgency has created a pressure on landlords to be proactive rather than be left behind.

-As is the pattern with disruption across industries, what we are seeing is a redistribution of power: away from being exclusively held by Landlords, and towards a commercial obligation to flexibly incorporate tenants’ needs.
+As is the pattern with disruption across industries, what we are seeing is a redistribution of power: away from being exclusively held by office landlords, and towards a commercial obligation to flexibly incorporate tenants’ needs.

 These priorities can include: